 Who should I contact for advice or help with BYU MBA financial aid?

-Please contact Paul Conrad (Financial Aid Office, C144 ASB, 801-422-2698) or visit the Mariott School’s financial aid page.
+Please contact Steve Hamberger (Financial Aid Office, C144 ASB, 801-422-5195) or visit the Mariott School’s financial aid page.
 He is here to help if you have any questions or concerns about financial aid.

 However, there are federal privacy laws that must be taken into consideration when discussing private financial information.
-The student will need to fill out a FERPA Financial Release of Information form and return it to Student Financial Services in A-153 ASB (Administration Building).
-After that form has been submitted, the student will be free to speak with Mr. Conrad about their personal financial needs and specific assistance options.
+If the student wishes to grant a third-party access to discuss or view his/her financial information, the student will need to visit the “Guest Access” web site to grant this access to the third-party.
+After that access has been granted, the third-party will be free to speak with Mr. Hamberger about the student’s personal financial needs and specific assistance options.